ikuamike/ikuamike.github.io/content/posts/2021/netcat.md

 ## Variants

 There are several variants of netcat but most of the core functionality and command line options are very similar.
-Netcat having being initially written to be used on linux the variants are linux based but you can still have netcat on windows.
+Netcat having being initially written for Unix, the variants we will look at are linux based.
+You can also find netcat ports for windows that support similar commands to what we'll look at.

 ### Netcat Traditional